danieldealmeidaduque/hemophilia-a-fviii-mutation-alignment/README.md

 ## Description

-1. Mutate FVIII human amino acids sequence with a point mutation.
-2. Mutate several amino acid sequences separately and align them.
-3. Generate alignment file with all mutated sequences aligned.
-4. Generate sliced alignment file eliminating repeated amino acids in the same position for all sequences.
+1. Read and Clean 'FVIII_point_mutations_v1.csv'
+2. Read 'Human_FVIII_prot.fasta'
+3. Mutate the wild Human FVIII protein using point mutation
+4. Repeat steps 2 and 3 for each point mutation from step 1
+5. Align all mutated Human FVIII and generate a fasta file
+6. Use file created on step 5 to slice all mutated Human FVIII and gererate a fasta file